 You know, it’s some of it is complicated businesswise because of Mark.
 Mark’s still in a sense has a, he’s still related to what is the corporation of Grand Funk.
 And again, I have nothing to do with them you know.
 Its kind of like you know, how complicated was it with Ace and Peter with KISS?
 So I don’t have a lot of knowledge of it, but I am aware that it’s just complicated but believe me, the guys in new Grand Funk, if there was a desire to do a record, we’d put out a killer record.
 Max, the singer is amazing.
 He’s a famous songwriter too.
 He’s had hits in America.
 No, he isn’t Mark Farner, but he certainly can sing those bongs.
 But we could come up with… we actually do a couple of new songs in this show, but it’s really up to Don and Nell.
 It’s like it’s up to Gene and Paul what KISS does.
 So I just, I’m grateful about the talent and the fact that we really get together as a band.

 At least live album would be great to hear from this lineup?

 Yeah.
 Again, I would love to.
 I think we kick ass, but it’s up to those guys.

 THE OLD STUFF

-I learned a lot from him even though I took lessons from a private teacher, I was always trying to jam with him and learn things from him and I learned so much about the business and I wouldn’t have met KISS if it wasn’t for my brother and been in the band.
+I learned a lot from him even though I took lessons from a private teacher, I was always trying to jam with him and learn things from him, and I learned so much about the business, and I wouldn’t have met KISS if it wasn’t for my brother and been in the band.
 So I owe lots to him.
-Meat Loaf, he got the audition first and brought me in and that turned out to be a great gig for us you know.
-So I owe a lot to Bob and he knows that I’m very, very grateful of him.
+Meat Loaf, he got the audition first and brought me in, and that turned out to be a great gig for us you know.
+So I owe a lot to Bob, and he knows that I’m very, very grateful for him.

 Do you have any memories from the times when he did that KISS audition?